oftherivier/formlessly/readme.md

 ## Custom components

-As mentioned earilier one way of using custom components is by simply adding them to the template.
-Another way to use your own custom components is by adding them to the `customComponent` prop of the `field` object as a function returning UI.
+As mentioned earlier one way of using custom components is by simply adding them to the template.
+You still would need to add the field data to the `fields` object so that _formlessly_ knows how to validate the value entered into the custom component.

+Another method to use your own custom components is by adding them to the `customComponent` prop of the `field` object as a function returning UI.
+Unlike when using the template, _formlessly_ will add its own label UI.

 ```js
 const formFields = {